davidcallen/example-of-packer-and-ansible-with-virtualbox/README.md

 Packer and Ansible with VirtualBox
 ==================================

-This git repository contains an example of using Packer and Ansible to create a CentOS 7 virtual box machine image.
+This git repository contains an example of using Packer and Ansible to create a CentOS 7 VirtualBox machine image.

 There did not seem to be much information out there on the internet for this so it seemed worthwhile to pass on this knowledge.